raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 myself(myself, x * x, n / 2)
 ```

-The former is the whole point of decoupling.
+The former is the point of decoupling.
 The latter is nonsense!

-The whole point of the mockingbird (as opposed to a literal interpretation of the M combinator) is to write idiomatic JavaScript.
-But there';s nothing "idiomatic" about a function invoking itself with `myself(myself, ...)`.
+The idea behind the way we use the mockingbird (as opposed to a literal interpretation of the M combinator) is to write idiomatic JavaScript.
+But there's nothing "idiomatic" about a function invoking itself with `myself(myself, ...)`.

-What we want is a function *like* the mockingbird, but it must support functions like `exponent` calling themselves idiomatically, e.g. `myself(x * x, n / 2)`.
+What we want is a function *like* the mockingbird, but it must support functions calling themselves idiomatically, e.g. `myself(x * x, n / 2)`.

 Let's visualize exactly what we want.
 With the mockingbird, we write: